LordFuzzBear/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 #### Is there something over which you have gained a degree of mastery before in your life?
 Gymnastics, Rubik's Cubes, A Video Game?
 What did it take?

 I feel a little embarrassed to say that the only thing I would consider myself to have mastered are some video games!
 I think the word mastery holds a lot of power.
 To me, mastery means the best of the best, and by my own standards, I don't think I've mastered anything.
 But I've 100%'d many video games!
 I'm not _very_ embarrassed, because they do require some coordination, patience and memory!
-I also think that, with many things, video games are great in moderation, they make me happy and are a form of escapism.
+I also think that, like many things, video games are great in moderation, they make me happy and are a form of escapism.

 ✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿

 #### Do you consider yourself a developer yet?

 Very simply put: no, I do not consider myself a developer yet (unless beginner/novice developer counts).
-Maybe after I finish my project assignment I will feel differently about this question.
+Maybe after I finish my assignment project I will feel differently about this question.

 ✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿

 #### Do you value creativity?
 As a value itself?
 What about as a tool for learning to think logically?

 I highly value creativity.
 I'm not sure if you've heard of the Myers Briggs personality test, but my personality type is known to be very creative and idealistic.
 Not to share too much information, but A.D.H.D. runs in my family, and it's a well known trait to be very creative!
 (It's also a very well-known trait to procrastinate and not get things done, even hobbies that we love, so that is actively fighting against my creative output).
+I have many hobbies, and all of them are creative.
 I'm not sure that I see creativity as a value in itself, but I do think it is a very important part of life, so maybe in that sense it could be a value.
 I am not sure that I know how to answer the last part of this question.

 ✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿